Q: What Sports are available to my student?

-Please note the opportunity to participate in Meridian Athletics begins in the 7th grade.
+Q: Why does the ability to participate in Meridian Athletics begin in the 7th grade?

 Occasionally, Meridian Athletics sponsors a community-building fundraiser that might include 6th grade students, such as the Triangle Triples (3-on-3) Tennis fundraiser and Spring Running/Conditioning for 5K/10K fundraiser.